h0tbird/coreseed/docs/docs/vagrant.md

  </div>
 </div>

-## What' s next?
+## What's next?

 Congratulations!
 You have now deployed an all-in-one local *Káto* system.
-Use the links below to browse through your new system:
+Use the links below to browse through your new local system:

 <div class="col-xs-12" style="height:10px;"></div>